pantheon-systems/documentation/source/content/partials/upstream-management-dependencies.md

     - Update the top-level `composer.json` repositories section for `upstream-configuration` to use `upstream-configuration/locked` instead of just `upstream-configuration` (if not done previously).

-1. Commit the changes so that you can start using pinned versions in your downstream sites.
-This allows you to make sure that you use specific versions for the packages in your upstream.
+1. Commit the changes and begin using the pinned versions in your downstream sites.
+This allows you to make sure that you use specific versions for the packages in your Custom Upstream.